ABEC Bearing Ratings & Scale Guide: Everything You Need To Know

 What Are ABEC Ratings?

-The ABEC rating scale is the accepted standard for tolerances of a ball bearing.
 The scale displays five levels from widest to tightest tolerances: 1, 3, 5, 7, and 9.
-The higher the ABEC class the better the precision, efficiency, and speed capabilities of the bearing.
+The higher the ABEC class, the better the precision, efficiency, and speed capabilities of the bearing.
 Bearings that do not meet at least ABEC 1 standards cannot be classified as precision bearings since their tolerances are too loose.

-High rated ABEC bearings (ABEC 5, 7, 9) are intended for precision applications like aircraft instruments, machine tools, and surgical equipment.
+High-rated ABEC bearings (ABEC 5, 7, 9) are intended for precision applications like aircraft instruments, machine tools, and surgical equipment.
 Lower graded ABEC bearings (ABEC 1 and 3) are intended for most other applications requiring ball bearings, including vehicles, skateboards, mechanical hobbies, fishing reels, etc.

-ABEC Rating Charts
+ABEC Rating Chart

 ABEC Bearing Tolerances

-The differences in tolerance per ABEC class in micrometers (µm) for a 20 mm inner diameter bearing.
+This chart depicts differences in tolerance per ABEC class in micrometers (µm) for a 20 mm inner diameter bearing.
 As shown, a 20 mm ABEC 7 bearing only has a 5 μm tolerance window, whereas an ABEC 1 has a tolerance that is twice that width.

 ABEC Scale vs. ISO/DIN